shibut12/diary-of-a-polyglot-programmer/Build Automation tools/Gradle.md

 ### Running a task

 All taks have `doLast`, add code here to execute.
+It is the last code that task does.
+The operator `<<` has same effect as defining a doLast` block.

 ```groovy
 task Task4